 "Working with Steve literally transformed my coaching practice, and took my life to a whole new level."

 "I wanted to make sure I wrote to thank you, as you have been pivotal in helping me focus...... which has opened a world of opportunity.
 Thank you very much for your wise counsel and masterful coaching."

 "It is only month 3 and I have gone from 4 to 13 clients."

 "Found my niche, established my brand, optimized my website,

 "This is truly a transformational experience...thank you."

 "I have experienced more success than I thought possible."

 Visit Steve at Life and Business Coach Steve Mitten.

-this free "nearly" monthly newsletter filled with valuable tips, information and articles on growth, business development and coaching, simply send an email to:
+To receive this free "nearly" monthly newsletter filled with valuable tips, information and articles on growth, business development and coaching, please sign up here.